ardagnir/vizardry/README.md

 In 2014, you can just type ":Invoke &lt;keyword&gt;" and vizardry will automatically search github for the plugin you want and install it for you.

-In 2015 you can even upgrade plugins from any git repo or vim.org using [:Upgrade](https://github.com/dbeniamine/vizardry#upgrade).
+In 2015 you can even upgrade plugins from any git repo or vim.org using [:Evolve](https://github.com/dbeniamine/vizardry#evolve).

 ## <a name="Fork">Why this fork ?</a>

 This fork add several nice features to the [original vizardry plugin from ardagnir](https://github.com/ardagnir/vizardry):

-+ `Destruct` command to actually remove a plugin.
++ `Vanish` command to actually remove a plugin.
-+ `Upgrade` command to upgrade one or every plugins see [upgrade](https://github.com/dbeniamine/vizardry#upgrade).
++ `Evolve` command to upgrade one or every plugins see [Evolve](https://github.com/dbeniamine/vizardry#evolve).
 + Good submodule handeling for people having their vim config in a git repo see [submodules](https://github.com/dbeniamine/vizardry#submodules)).
 + Retrieve the README.md file while using `:Invoke`.